Bira/octopus-carnival/_drafts/wir-dscc-zombie.md

 The most common of those is that by the time the body rises its flesh is long gone due to the actions of predators and scouring winds, so you get a skeleton instead.
-But some places like the two named below can preserve the flesh of a corpse, giving enough time to rise as a Darker and Sunnier Zombie with extra powers.
+But some places like the ones named below can preserve the flesh of a corpse, giving enough time to rise as a Darker and Sunnier Zombie with extra powers.